baby, boy, child-1852940.jpg

 Teething and Breastfeeding

 If you are experiencing challenges with breastfeeding a teething baby, many of the above baby teething remedies should help your baby be more comfortable!
 However, your biggest concern is probably your baby biting down on your breast during feeding.
-If you are considering weaning because it hurts too much, let me share with you a few more tips geared specifically towards breastfeeding before you make that decision!
+If you are considering weaning because it hurts too much, let me share with you a few more tips geared specifically toward breastfeeding before you make that decision!

 Before Nursing